Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 </div>

+In the absence of `MPD@timeShiftBufferDepth` the start of the availability window is `MPD@availabilityStartTime`.

 <figure>
 	<img src="Images/Timing/AvailabilityWindow.png" />
 	<figcaption>The availability window determines which [=media segments=] are available, based on where their end point lies.</figcaption>